ph7klw76/Advanced_Computational_Methods/README.md

 1. [Hartree-Fock_Theory](Hartree-Fock_Theory.md)  Foundation for understanding wavefunctions and molecular orbitals.

 2. [Density Functional Theory and Time-dependent-DFT](DFT.md) Density Functional Theory (DFT): Crucial for predicting electronic properties of large organic molecules, such as HOMO-LUMO gaps and charge densities.
 Time-Dependent Density Functional Theory (TD-DFT): For studying optical absorption, emission spectra, and exciton behavior.

+3. Implicit solvation models

+4. Explicit solvation model

-3. Post-Hartree-Fock Methods: (e.g., MP2, CCSD) for more accurate calculations when needed, especially for excitonic effects in organic systems.
+5. Post-Hartree-Fock Methods: (e.g., MP2, CCSD) for more accurate calculations when needed, especially for excitonic effects in organic systems.

-4. Configuration Interaction (CI): Useful for modeling excited states and singlet-triplet transitions in materials.
+6. Configuration Interaction (CI): Useful for modeling excited states and singlet-triplet transitions in materials.

-5. Multireference Methods: For systems with significant electron correlation, such as biradicals.
+7. Multireference Methods: For systems with significant electron correlation, such as biradicals.

 ### B Charge Transport Mechanisms